National interest

-The national interest is a sovereign state's goals and ambitions – be they economic, military, cultural, or otherwise – taken to be the aim of its government.
+National interest refers to a sovereign state's set of objectives and priorities which it seeks to achieve to ensure survival, security, prosperity and influence in the international system.
+While often framed in terms of power, security and economic well-being, the concept is inherently contested: different theoretical traditions in international relations define national interest differently, and governments may interpret it in ways that reflect domestic political interests or changing social values.

 Etymology

 The Italian phrase ragione degli stati was first used by Giovanni della Casa around the year 1547.

 The expression "reason of state" (ragione di stato) was formulated in 1580, found in the works of Giovanni Botero, who was influenced by, and wrote criticisms of the Italian diplomat and political thinker Niccolò Machiavelli, popularly known as the author of The Prince and the Discourses on Livy.
 Prominently, Chief Minister Cardinal Richelieu justified France's intervention on the Protestant side, despite its own Catholicism, in the Thirty Years' War (1618–48) as being in the national interest in order to block the increasing power of the Catholic Holy Roman Emperor.
 At Richelieu's prompting, Jean de Silhon defended the concept of raison d'État as "a mean between what conscience permits and affairs require."